GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 have more CPU cores, so the ratio of RAM to cores remains the same, regardless of machine size; n1-standard machines have 3.75GB of RAM per core, and n1-highmem machines have 7.5GB of RAM per core.

-**In Batch pipelines**, Dataflow starts as many threads to process data (the threads that run the code in your DoFn methods) as there are CPU cores in the worker.
+**In batch pipelines**, Dataflow starts as many threads to process data (the threads that run the code in your DoFn methods) as there are CPU cores in the worker.
 Therefore, on average, a DoFn should never use more than one core's worth of RAM.
-For example, for n1-standard workers, your code should never use more than 3.75GB of memory (actually less than that, since other pieces of the worker also need some memory).
-If your code needs more than one core's worth of RAM, you need to tell Dataflow to use fewer threads; you do this by running your job with the parameter `--numberOfWorkerHarnessThreads=[n]` (replacing
+For example, for n1-standard workers, your code should always use less than 3.75GB of memory, leaving some memory for other pieces of the worker.
+If your code needs more than one core's worth of RAM, tell Dataflow to use fewer threads by running your job with the parameter `--numberOfWorkerHarnessThreads=[NUMBER_OF_THREADS_TO_USE]`.
-`[n]` with the number of threads to use.
 The lower the number of threads, the larger the amount of RAM each one will be able to use.

-**In streaming pipelines**, Dataflow starts a much larger number of threads to process the stream of records: 300 by default. so it's important that in streaming pipelines DoFns use as little memory as possible.
-You can still use `--numberOfWorkerHarnessThreads=[n]`, but because these threads are used to process data asynchronously, for example to write data to GCS and do other types of I/O, bringing down their number to what a batch pipeline would use (one per core or less) will negatively impact the pipeline's performance.
+**In streaming pipelines**, Dataflow starts a much larger number of threads to process the stream of records (300 by default), so it's important that in streaming pipelines DoFns use as little memory as possible.
+You can still use `--numberOfWorkerHarnessThreads=[NUMBER_OF_THREADS_TO_USE]`, but because these threads are used to process data asynchronously, for example to write data to Cloud Storage and do other types of I/O, bringing down their number to what a batch pipeline would use (one per core or less) will negatively impact the pipeline's performance.
 If you need to decrease the number of threads in a streaming pipeline, it's best to do it in fractions of the default number (300) until you reach the point where memory is not exhausted but the pipeline still has good performance.

 ## Takeaways